Verona Murphy: Removal from Fine Gael ticket

-In December 2019, Fine Gael de-selected Murphy as a candidate for 2020 general election, as a result of her behaviour during the November by-election.
-When asked again about Murphy after the by-election, Leo Varadkar stated "quite frankly I'm glad she didn't get elected" and remarked; "What was done subsequently in terms of the video she did which sort of tried to imply the whole thing was a media character assassination attempt on her – I had a big problem with that because maybe it suggested to me that the apology and retraction wasn’t fully sincere."
+In December 2019, Fine Gael de-selected Murphy as a candidate for the 2020 general election, as a result of her behaviour during the November by-election.
+When asked again about Murphy after the by-election, Leo Varadkar stated "quite frankly I'm glad she didn't get elected" and remarked; "What was done subsequently in terms of the video she did which sort of tried to imply the whole thing was a media character assassination attempt on her – I had a big problem with that because maybe it suggested to me that the apology and retraction wasn't fully sincere."
 Furthermore, Varadkar declared that it had been a "mistake" by Fine Gael to select Murphy as a candidate, a mistake for which he took responsibility.

 Following her de-selection, Murphy left Fine Gael.

-2020 general election
+Independent TD

 In the 2020 general election, Murphy was elected as an independent TD in the Wexford constituency.

 In November 2021 Murphy was accused of spreading anti-vax information in the Dáil by health minister Stephen Donnelly after Murphy stated studies had shown "that a vaccinated person is every bit as likely to transmit this virus as a non-vaccinated person".
-Despite her assertions, Murphy insisted she was not "Anti-Vax" and had been vaccinated herself, but believed the choice to take vaccinations was up to the individual.
+Murphy stated she was not "anti-vax" and had been vaccinated herself, but believed the choice to take vaccinations was up to the individual.

-Personal life

-Murphy ran a haulage firm, Drumur Transport, with her business partner Joseph Druhan.
-The business closed in 2021.
+In February 2024, Murphy confirmed that she would run a team of candidates as part of the newly formed Wexford Independent Alliance at the 2024 Wexford County Council election.
+The alliance ran 12 candidates and five were elected to Wexford County Council.

+Murphy was re-elected at the 2024 general election, topping the poll with 21.6% of first-preference votes and being elected on the first count.

+Ceann Comhairle

+On 18 December 2024, she was elected to the position of Ceann Comhairle of the 34th Dáil.
+She is the first woman to hold the office.
+As a result of protests against her decision to grant opposition questioning time to Independent TDs who support the government, several opposition TDs launched a protest in one of the first sessions of the 34th Dáil.
+The protest saw Murphy "[lose] control of the House for more than five and a half hours" on her first day as Ceann Comhairle, leading to some calls for her resignation.
+This situation would evolve into the 2025 Dáil speaking rights dispute.
+On 26 March, the leaders of Sinn Féin and the Labour Party each expressed no confidence in Murphy's position, offering her "time to reflect" before considering a formal motion.
+On 1 April 2025, Murphy won a motion of no confidence.
+It was the first time since the establishment of the Dáil in 1919 that a Ceann Comhairle has stood against a motion of no confidence.
+As Ceann Comhairle, Murphy also serves as Cathaoirleach of the influential Business Committee, the Committee on Parliamentary Privileges and Oversight and the Committee on Standing Orders and Dáil Reform.